 Face-to-face advice is available for local researchers, supported by telephone, email and website contact.
 Investigators are asked to complete our online support request form.
 Upon receipt of your request, we will allocate an adviser to work with you.
 A current research search is carried out for each project to give teams an overview of the range and depth of research that exists and to discover on-going studies.
 Other members of the RDS team will then be brought in to provide more specialised advice as needed.
 It is preferable to contact the RDS EM at an early stage to discuss your ideas, although we will try to help at any stage in the development of your research proposal.

-Reviewing panel This is a mock bid reviewing panel attended by the RDS EM team together with public contributors.
+Reviewing panel This is a mock application reviewing panel attended by the RDS EM team together with public contributors.
 The idea is that the panel will review your nearly-ready funding application, replicating as far as possible how the funding panel will consider the application.
 It is a great opportunity to have your project seen with fresh eyes and to be given detailed attention by a range of experts.
 Our panel runs monthly and researchers can specifically request that their bid be considered or your adviser may suggest that it would benefit from this process.
-Contact your adviser or firstname.lastname@example.org for more details.
+Use our application review form to book a slot.

 Public contributors' service is available to all researchers in the East Midlands.
 The service provides confidential reviews of grant applications by our panel of public contributors.
-The public contributors assesses the plain English summary, advises on the project's public involvement plans and on any ethical issues, to help improve the quality of the application.
+The public contributors assess the plain English summary and advise on the project's public involvement plans and on any ethical issues to help improve the quality of the application.
 To access this service please contact our public involvement lead.

-Information service provides current research checks to projects supported by the RDS and, on request, provides literature searches and advise on how to conduct systematic reviews.
+Information service provides current research checks to projects supported by the RDS and, on request, provides literature searching guidance, one-to-one advice and training and advice on how to conduct systematic reviews.
+Help can be given via email, telephone and - in some cases - via face-to-face meetings at the George Davies Centre, University of Leicester.
+The aim of the service: